Co-Founder & Managing Partner

-Formerly, Michael was the Executive Director of CSNYC, the New York City Foundation for Computer Science Education, which computer science in NYC public schools and is the city’s partner in the 10-year Computer Science for All (CS4All) initiative.
+Michael has been an educational leader and innovator for more than 20 years.
+He has created initiatives and led teams to reshape teaching and learning with technology in both K-12 and university contexts.
+CSforALL is the evolution of CSNYC, the New York City Foundation for Computer Science Education, of which Michael was the Executive Director for three years before shifting the organization’s focus from local implementation to national scale.
+CSNYC remains the city’s partner in the 10-year Computer Science for All (CS4All) initiative.
 Prior to joining CSNYC, he designed and led digital learning initiatives at the NYC Department of Education including programs in middle and high school computer science, personalized learning, and digital literacy.
 At Columbia University’s Center for Teaching and Learning, he led software development projects and research studies on multimedia analysis tools.
-He has taught courses in psychology and research methods at Teachers College, Columbia University, where he earned a PhD in Cognitive Psychology.
+He has taught courses in psychology and research methods at Teachers College, Columbia University, where he earned a PhD in Cognitive Science in Education.

 Leigh Ann DeLyser